 To sum up, Google’s latest update is much the same in terms of what can be done within Display Advertising, but different in terms of how you set this up.
 If you don’t currently advertise on the Display Network, of course, we would recommend you make a start, expand your reach and in cliché PPC terms – optimise based on performance.

-For more information on the latest Paid Search updates and what our expert team can do for your business, contact us via [email protected] or on 01642 988416.
+For more information on the latest Paid Search updates and what our expert team can do for your business, contact us on 01642 988 416.